 We welcome curators, researchers, writers, students, artists and anyone interested in contemporary art.

-The Archive houses and catalogues art-related objects, with a special focus on ephemeral materials that might otherwise fall between the cracks.
-It contains material by emerging or under-recognized artists as well as that of well-known Los Angeles based artists.
+The Archive houses and catalogues art-related objects, with a special focus on underexposed artistic modes of expression and ephemeral materials that might otherwise "fall between the cracks".
 The Archive includes studio and performance ephemera, artists’ writings, audio-visual recordings, digital media files and institutional archives of artist-run spaces.